eclipse-archived/ceylon-lang.org/documentation/1.0/reference/annotation/markdown.md

 using `<code>` tags (therefore rendered by the browser in a monospaced typeface).

-You can specify different link text by following the name of the linked-to declaration with a pipe `|`:
+You can specify different link text by including it before the name of the linked-to declaration, separating the two with a pipe `|`:

 <!-- try: -->
-    "This method returns a [[Integer|number]]."
+    "This method returns a [[number|Integer]]."
     Integer method() {}

 In this case the link text will not be output using `<code>` tags.